drfperez/knime/README.md

 # knime
-Knime examples for time series forecasting includin NYC taxis and energy demand.
+Knime examples for time series forecasting including NYC taxis and energy demand.

 Your data will be air pollution time series of a Catalan city